top of page

 • Re-install drivers for your printer & scanner

-The whole process takes between two and four hours depending on the amount of data
+The whole process takes between two and six hours depending on your computer speed, internet speed, applications installed and the amount of data transferred.

 Samsung SSD - SATA.jpg